Domestic violence and abuse against men

-It's not just women who become victims of domestic abuse.
-Men can also experience domestic abuse at the hands of their wives, partners or ex-partners, whether female or male.
+It's not just women who become victims of domestic violence and abuse.
+Male victims can also experience domestic abuse at the hands of their wives, partners or ex-partners, whether female or male.
 Whilst specific support services are not as widely available, the statutory and legal remedies open to women wishing to escape an abusive relationship apply equally to men.

 Men experience many of the same symptoms and effects of domestic abuse as women, including:

-This abuse can lead to feelings of shame, guilt, isolation and worthlessness.
+This domestic violence and abuse can lead to male victims feeling shame, guilt, isolation and worthlessness.
 Due to social prejudices, men can find it even harder than women to let other people know that they are being abused and to seek help.
 You may be afraid that you won't be taken seriously, or that you'll be criticised or even ridiculed for 'letting' your partner abuse you.
 Many abused men are reluctant to leave the family home in case they are later denied contact with their children.

 What can I do if I'm being abused?